mhanf/ShinyFriendlyCaptcha/README.md

 devtools::install_github("mhanf/ShinyFriendlyCaptcha")
 ```

-## Setup
+## Example

-In order to use the ShinyFriendlyCaptcha library, you’ll need subscribe
+In order to use the ShinyFriendlyCaptcha library, you’ll need to go to
+Friendly Captcha [webiste](https://friendlycaptcha.com/) and subscribe a
-to a free plan and create a personal account to generate a ‘SITEKEY’ and
+plan to generate `SITEKEY` and `SECRET` strings.
-‘SECRET’.

 A free plan is proposed to developers for non-commercial use (protection
 of 1 website with up to 1,000 requests/month).
 For more details go to
 their [website](https://friendlycaptcha.com/).

-**work in progress**

-## Advanced Example
+ShinyFriendlyCaptcha exports two main functions: `sfc_output()` and
+`sfc_server()`.

+A vignette is available [here]() to help in the proper setup of these
+functions.

+A Shiny app example using these functions can be created as follows:

 **work in progress**